lrtfm/notes-for-firedrake/linux/linux_proxy.md

     This will ensure that most command-line tools (such as `wget`, `curl`, `git`, etc.) use the SOCKS5 proxy by default.

 1. apt proxy

     Assume the proxy is on localhost at port 5000, using the SOCKS5 protocol.

-    2. `-o` option
+    1. `-o` option

         ```bash
         sudo apt -o Acquire::http::proxy="socks5h://127.0.0.1:5000" update
         ```

-    3. configuration file `/etc/apt/apt.conf`
+    2. configuration file `/etc/apt/apt.conf`
-    4. configure file `/etc/apt/apt.conf`

         ```
         Acquire::http::proxy "socks5h://127.0.0.1:5000/";